The Oaks Theatre on Solano Avenue may be getting another lease at life.

 “We’d like to see some activity going on at the theater every night,” Capitelli, who represents the Solano Avenue area on the council, said.
 “Bringing in a simulcast of a Paris opera, having special events like the Academy Awards or the Super Bowl.
 We’re thinking of children’s matinee films, a summer series for kids who are out of school.
 Also panels, discussions, symposiums, etc.”

-“The Oaks Theater doesn’t have a lot of interest from movie operators,” said John Gordon, a commercial real estate agent who owns the Oaks.
+“The Oaks Theatre doesn’t have a lot of interest from movie operators,” said John Gordon, a commercial real estate agent who owns the Oaks.
 “It’s kind of a dinosaur.”

 Capitelli, who lives in the Solano Avenue area, said he has been interested in re-opening the Oaks for a while.
 He formed the task force with the musical theater group after several months of discussion about the lack of permanent spaces for many Berkeley arts organizations.
 This problem has become especially acute in recent years after Berkeley Playhouse took up permanent residency at Julia Morgan Center for the Arts on College Avenue, displacing other arts organizations that had sporadically rented the stage.
 Jennifer Boesing, the artistic director of the Youth Musical Theater Company, which had used that stage, said her group has had to travel to Oakland and El Cerrito since then to find performance venues.

-The group approached Gordon with the idea several months ago, and he agreed to finance a feasibility study on re-modeling the Oaks Theater as a multipurpose performance space.
+The group approached Gordon with the idea several months ago, and he agreed to finance a feasibility study on re-modeling the Oaks Theatre as a multipurpose performance space.

 The study noted several major steps that must occur to realize the task force’s goal.
 This included creating a non-profit organization to run the venue, demolishing the wall that currently separates the two theaters, removing several hundred seats and building a main stage.